-Those conditions apply for Projects and Works involved Purchase orders.Where a specific contractual agreements are in place the specific terms and Conditions are agreed within and those listed here does not apply.
+These conditions apply for projects and works involved with purchase orders.
+There are specific contractual agreements that are in place for the specific terms and conditions are agreed within and those listed here does not apply.

-Supplier means the supplier, contractor or vendor whose details are set out in the Purchase Order and/or its affiliate or associated
+Supplier means the supplier, contractor or vendor whose details are set out in the purchase order and/or its affiliate or associated companies.

 Specification includes any plans, drawings, data or other information relating to the goods ordered.

-(i) the Suppliers acceptance/confirmation of the Purchase Order, in writing or orally or
+(i) The suppliers acceptance/confirmation of the purchase order, in writing or orally

-Supplier must notify Purchaser once the Goods ordered become available, prior to dispatch, in the event that there is a lead time involved.
+The supplier must notify purchaser once the goods ordered become available, prior to the dispatch, in the event that there is a lead time involved.

 (b) All invoices must be issued to the ship owning company c/o the ship management company unless specified by to the contrary.

 (c) The purchase order is for international maritime operation and therefore no VAT shall apply

 (d) All invoices must be emailed in PDF format to: email@example.com

 (e) Item lines stated on invoice(s) must be kept in the same sequence as the purchase order